EVODelavega/PyPHPScanner/README.md

 ## History

+I've chosen the GPL license simply because I realize that this code could benefit from some review.
+I hadn't written any Python when I started this project.
+It's more of a by-product of my learning the language.
+I haven't spent more than a couple of hours on it.
+If anything, that's a testement to how easy Python is to learn.
+This also explains why there are still a number of things that need work.
+If I find the time, I'll work on further abstracting the Scanner class, and house the actual PHP scanner to a child class.
+I'll be adding on other features as separate entities, too, to create a truly generic Scanner module.
+At least, that's the idea

 My main motivation for writing the initial version of this script (Not sure if it still works, even), was that I had to do some rather serious refactoring.
 The "core" of our PHP framework had been _"refactored"_ (more like a complete overhaul), and I had to fix several thousand lines of code.